tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 # Hardware
 ## ESP32
 The embedded code of the DIY active pedal runs on an ESP32 microcontroller.
-Some beakoutboards are uploaded to the [Wiring](Wiring) directory.
+Some PCB design, which hold the ESP32 breakoutboard, the ADC breakoutboard and connectors are uploaded to the [Wiring](Wiring) directory.
+They were used to proof the concept.
 The regular ESP32 is currently recommended over the ESP32 S2, as it has a FPU and it performs better with the stepper library.
-ESP32 S2 currently is losing steps.
+ESP32 S2 is losing steps currently.

-ESP32             |  ESP32 S2 mini
+ESP32 PCB            |  ESP32 S2 mini PCB
 :-------------------------:|:-------------------------:
 ![](Wiring/Esp32/Esp32_PCB_0.png)  |  ![](Wiring/Esp32_s2_mini/Esp32_S2_mini_PCB_0.png)

-A more sophisticated custom PCB is currently under development and is beeing tested.
+A more sophisticated custom PCB is currently under development and tested.
 Please refer to the Discord for up-to-date designs.

 ## Mechanics
 There are multiple variations of the DIY active pedal build by users, which can be found at our [discord](https://discord.gg/j9K5vUuT) channel.